huaweicloud/terraform-provider-huaweicloud/website/docs/r/kms_key_v1.html.markdown

 The following arguments are supported:

 * `key_alias` - (Required) The alias in which to create the key.
 It is required when we create a new key.
-Changing this updates the key's alias.
+Changing this updates the alias of key.

 * `key_description` - (Optional) The description of the key as viewed in Huawei console.
+    Changing this updates the description of key.

+* `realm` - (Optional) Region where a key resides.
 Changing this creates a new key.

-* `realm` - (Optional) Region where a CMK resides.

 * `pending_days` - (Optional) Duration in days after which the key is deleted after destruction of the resource, must be between 7 and 1096 days.
 It doesn't have default value.
+It only be used when delete a key.

+* `is_enabled` - (Optional) Specifies whether the key is enabled.
+Defaults to true.
+    Changing this updates the existing key's state.

 ## Attributes Reference